 Animals that are frightened and stressed may hurt themselves and possibly escape if left alone, and the results can be fatal.
 Frightened animals running loose are in great danger of being hit by a car or other accident.

-In addition to the tips on page one, here some ways to help reduce your pet's fear of loud noises.
+In addition to the tips on page one, here are some ways to help reduce your pet's fear of loud noises.
 Behavior modification takes lots of time and repetition.
 Short, positive sessions are best.
 Work on this when your pet is calm and be patient.

 To help your pet become accustomed to thunder and other loud noises, you can try some desensitizing behavior modification.
 This technique involves playing a recording of thunder at very low levels.
 It may be difficult, but refrain from soothing or petting your dog during this time.
 This often only encourages the fearful behavior, confirming that there is something to be afraid of.
 Additionally, if you are nervous, your pet may pick up on that.